Unexplained Wealth Orders — what are they and how do they work?

 The NCA ultimately reached an agreement with Mr Hussain whereby he was obliged to forfeit £9 million in property.

-For more guidance on financial crime and compliance, speak to our financial crime solicitors.
+For more guidance on financial crime and compliance, speak to our business and financial crime solicitors.